-The TESOL minor includes three General Education courses, LLDI 2950 Language Acquisition (Scientific Inquiry Direction), LL 3300 Foundations of Multilingual Multicultural Studies (Diversity Connection), and LL 2000 Introduction to Language and Linguistics (Quantitative Reasoning, for some majors).
+The TESOL minor includes three General Education courses, TEDI 2950 Language Acquisition (Scientific Inquiry Direction), TE 3300 Foundations of Multilingual Multicultural Studies (Diversity Connection), and TE 2000 Introduction to Language and Linguistics (Quantitative Reasoning, for some majors).

-The TESOL certificate includes two General Education courses, LLDI 2950 Language Acquisition (Scientific Inquiry Direction), and LL 3300 Foundations of Multilingual Multicultural Studies (Diversity Connection).
+The TESOL certificate includes two General Education courses, TEDI 2950 Language Acquisition (Scientific Inquiry Direction), and TE 3300 Foundations of Multilingual Multicultural Studies (Diversity Connection).

 Visit the Online Learning page for more information.